Walmart (NYSE:WMT) Updates FY 2022 Earnings Guidance

-Walmart (NYSE:WMT) last announced its quarterly earnings results on Tuesday, November 16th.
-The retailer reported $1.45 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.39 by $0.06.
+Walmart (NYSE:WMT) last posted its quarterly earnings results on Tuesday, November 16th.
+The retailer reported $1.45 EPS for the quarter, beating the consensus estimate of $1.39 by $0.06.
 Walmart had a net margin of 1.78% and a return on equity of 20.22%.
-The company had revenue of $140.50 billion for the quarter, compared to the consensus estimate of $134.26 billion.
-During the same quarter in the prior year, the firm earned $1.34 earnings per share.
-The company’s revenue for the quarter was up 4.3% compared to the same quarter last year.
-As a group, sell-side analysts forecast that Walmart will post 6.31 EPS for the current fiscal year.
+The business had revenue of $140.50 billion for the quarter, compared to analysts’ expectations of $134.26 billion.
+During the same period in the previous year, the company posted $1.34 EPS.
+Walmart’s revenue was up 4.3% on a year-over-year basis.
+On average, analysts expect that Walmart will post 6.31 earnings per share for the current fiscal year.

-In other Walmart news, major shareholder Jim C. Walton sold 840,503 shares of the business’s stock in a transaction dated Wednesday, August 25th.
-The stock was sold at an average price of $148.90, for a total transaction of $125,150,896.70.
-Following the completion of the sale, the insider now directly owns 6,748,580 shares of the company’s stock, valued at approximately $1,004,863,562.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, major shareholder Jim C. Walton sold 254,700 shares of the business’s stock in a transaction dated Monday, August 23rd.
-The stock was sold at an average price of $150.93, for a total value of $38,441,871.00.
+In other Walmart news, Director S Robson Walton sold 384,073 shares of the business’s stock in a transaction on Tuesday, September 21st.
+The shares were sold at an average price of $143.51, for a total value of $55,118,316.23.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CEO C Douglas Mcmillon sold 9,708 shares of Walmart stock in a transaction that occurred on Thursday, October 28th.
+The shares were sold at an average price of $148.40, for a total value of $1,440,667.20.
 The disclosure for this sale can be found here.
-Insiders sold a total of 6,988,124 shares of company stock worth $1,029,182,790 in the last 90 days.
-48.44% of the stock is owned by corporate insiders.
+Insiders sold a total of 5,514,945 shares of company stock worth $809,165,765 in the last ninety days.
+Insiders own 48.44% of the company’s stock.

 An institutional investor recently raised its position in Walmart stock.
-Morgan Stanley increased its stake in Walmart Inc. (NYSE:WMT) by 1.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 14,109,245 shares of the retailer’s stock after buying an additional 225,224 shares during the quarter.
-Morgan Stanley owned approximately 0.50% of Walmart worth $1,989,686,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 30.38% of the company’s stock.
+Eagle Capital Management LLC raised its stake in shares of Walmart Inc. (NYSE:WMT) by 2.3% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 30,602 shares of the retailer’s stock after acquiring an additional 682 shares during the quarter.
+Walmart makes up 0.0% of Eagle Capital Management LLC’s portfolio, making the stock its 28th largest holding.
+Eagle Capital Management LLC’s holdings in Walmart were worth $4,315,000 as of its most recent filing with the SEC.
+Institutional investors and hedge funds own 30.38% of the company’s stock.

 Walmart, Inc engages in retail and wholesale business.
 The Company offers an assortment of merchandise and services at everyday low prices.
 It operates through the following business segments: Walmart U.S., Walmart International, and Sam’s Club.
 The Walmart U.S. segment operates as a merchandiser of consumer products, operating under the Walmart, Wal-Mart, and Walmart Neighborhood Market brands, as well as walmart.com and other eCommerce brands.